-- RUN.
-(1) Take a guess what this one does.
+- RUN: (1) Take a guess what this does.
 (2) A second press does the opposite of what you guessed for the first press.

 Minimum Viable Process

-To get started you absolutely need to learn the REC, PITCH, GATE and CONTROL screens accessed via named buttons from the top row.
+To get started, you absolutely need to learn the REC, PITCH, GATE and CONTROL pages accessed via named buttons from the top row.
 You will also need to learn ROUTING to connect PARTS to your devices.

-Digging a little deeper will enable generative and probability based parts which trigger all kinds of interesting variables.
-You can also set the Vector up to respond to external modulation so it is no trouble to accept signals from that Maths module people keep PMing you about.
+Digging a little deeper will enable generative and probability based contols which trigger all kinds of interesting variables.
+You can also set the Vector up to respond to external modulation so it can receive signals from that Maths module people keep PMing you about.
 Seriously, what is with that?